lazlop/find_my_uri/README.md

 Find My URI loads class definitions from TTL (Turtle) ontology files, extracts class information using SPARQL queries, and stores the embeddings.
 Users can then search for URIs using natural language terms and get ranked results based on semantic similarity.

+## Use Online

+Find My URI is deployed via github pages for easy usage.
+Try at [https://lazlop.github.io/find_my_uri/](url)

+You can also use it via CLI through uvx or a good old fashioned pip install

 ## Features

 - **SPARQL-based extraction**: Extracts class information from TTL files using SPARQL queries